2021 Pennsylvania Amendment 3: Editorials

-The Philadelphia Inquirer Editorial Board: "There are protections against discrimination in the Pennsylvania constitution, but this amendment aims to make it as clear as possible by adding to article I of the Commonwealth’s constitution that “equality of rights under the law shall not be denied or abridged because of an individual’s race or ethnicity.”
-This codifies an existing and important protection.
-We recommend that you vote YES."
+The Philadelphia Inquirer Editorial Board backed the amendment and recommended that people vote in favor, saying, "There are protections against discrimination in the Pennsylvania constitution, but this amendment aims to make it as clear as possible by adding to article I of the Commonwealth's constitution that 'equality of rights under the law shall not be denied or abridged because of an individual's race or ethnicity.'"
+This, it believed, would codify "an existing and important protection."

-The Observer-Reporter Editorial Board: "There’s also a proposed amendment that would prohibit discrimination based on race or ethnicity.
-Sixteen other state constitutions have similar amendments, and Pennsylvania should join them.
-There are federal statutes prohibiting discrimination based on race and ethnicity, and non-discrimination clauses within the state constitution.
-This amendment would spell out clearly that Pennsylvania does not countenance bigotry and intolerance based on race or ethnicity.
+The Observer-Reporter Editorial Board supported the measure, saying that, "Sixteen other state constitutions have similar amendments," and that "Pennsylvania should join them."
+It also felt that the amendment "would spell out clearly that Pennsylvania does not countenance bigotry and intolerance based on race or ethnicity.
 Who, in the 21st century, could object to that?"